BRML/climin/docs/source/index.rst

    print network.loss(test_data)

-Climin works on the CPU (via numpy and scipy) and on the GPU (via gnumpy).
+Climin works on the CPU (via numpy and scipy) and in parts on the GPU (via gnumpy).

 Basics